krksgbr/driver/Readme.md

 To create a release run: `make release`.
 You will need to be able to provide appropriate signing keys.

 To deploy a new release run: `make deploy`.
 This can only be done if you are on `master` or `develop` branch, have correctly tagged the revision and have AWS credentials set in your environment.

+## Cross compilation

+A default environment (defined in `default.nix`) provides all necessary dependencies for building on your native system (i.e. Linux or Darwin).
+Running `make` will create a binary that should run on your system (at least in the default environemnt).

+Releases are built towards a more clearly specified target system (also statically linked).
+The target systems are defined in the [`nix/build`](nix/build) folder.
+Nix provides toolchains and dependencies for the target system in a sub environment.
+The build system (in the `make crossbuild` target) invokes these sub environments to build releases.

 ## Tools